jmakeig/mlstyle/README.md

 ## Installation

 `mlstyle` is implemented in [Python](https://www.python.org).
-It was developed for Python3, but works with recent versions of Python 2 as well.
+It was developed for Python3, but works with recent versions of Python 2 as well. macOS and Linux come with Python pre-installed.
+Windows users will have to [download](https://www.python.org) the runtime.

 ```shell
 pip install marklogicstyle
 ```

+On Windows, `pip.exe` is installed in the `Scripts` direcotry of the Python installation.

 It is recommended, but not required that you install `mlstyle` into a virtual environemnt.
-If you’re installing globally, you may be required to use `sudo -H` _(not recommended)_.
+If you’re installing globally, you may be required to use `sudo -H` or otherwise run the installation as an administrator _(not recommended)_.

 ## Usage